juhasev/sample-ninja-help/subpanel-settings-settings.md

 Description for the sub panel.
 This is not visible to panelists.

 #### Community URL
-If you run your own custom community site, inserts the URL here.
+If you run your own custom community site, insert the URL here.

 > Community URL needs to be a valid community URL.
-Various landing pages display **VISIT COMMUNITY** button which will forward panelist to this address.
+Various landing pages display **VISIT COMMUNITY** button which will send panelist to the configured URL.
 If you are not using a community you can disable the button from the **Landing Page** settings.

 #### Support email address
 Support Email needs to be a valid support email.
 Various landing pages display **CONTACT SUPPORT** button which will launch an email client.
 If you are not providing email support at all you can disable this button from the **Landing Page** settings.